Musique-Cordiale: Choir and orchestra

 A choral tradition remains an integral part of Musique Cordiale and a major work for choir and orchestra closes the festival each year.
 The pan-European choir is made up of excellent amateur and professional singers from ensembles including The Bach Choir, the London Symphony Chorus, Groupe Vocal Arpège de Bordeaux and the Ensemble Equinox.

 The Festival Orchestra is a multi-generational ensemble made up of young professionals and established musicians from orchestras including the San Francisco Symphony, LSO, the OAE, the Tonhalle Zurich and the Oslo Philharmonic.
 Musique Cordiale acts as a platform for burgeoning soloists and orchestral players, offering them an opportunity to learn and perform works which they will later play on the international stage.
 Its academy offers 6-8 talented players the chance to study and play with professionals.
-Taught be leading professionals, the Academy has offered opportunities for string and wind players and for future singers.
+Taught by leading professionals, the academy has offered opportunities for string and wind players and for future singers.

 Each year, Musique Cordiale invites accomplished conductors to direct the orchestra and the choir.
 The idyllic surroundings of the Pays de Fayence provide a unique setting for these musicians and singers to perform together in an informal, Provençal environment.
 James Lowe, chief conductor of the Prussian Chamber Orchestra, Germany, and the Vaasa Sinfonia, Finland newly appointed music director of the Spokane Symphony,is among conductors of the Festival Orchestra and Graham Ross, director of Music at Clare College Cambridge, is again the Festival Choir and orchestra in 2023, with impressive line-ups of (mostly) young up-and-coming soloists and musicians.
 Previous conductors include Tom Seligman, Errol Girdlestone, Tomas Netopil and Kevin Griffiths.

 Since 2005, performances have included Mozart's C minor Mass and Requiem, Duruflé's Requiem, Bach's Magnificat and B Minor Mass, Haydn's Te Deum and Nelson Mass, Handel's Dixit Dominus and Solomon, Dvorak's Stabat Mater, The Monteverdi Vespers, Hayn's Seasons, The Messiah and Fauré's Requiem.
 2019 featured a performance of Handel's Saul.
 Operas staged include Purcell's Dido & Aeneas, Mozart's Marriage of Figaro and Cosi fan Tutte, Puccini's La Bohème and Rossini's Barber of Seville.
 Orchestral and chamber works performed have covered a wide repertoire over the years and the Jazz evenings are added variety and spice, often in romantic out-of-door venues.